13 Jun The reason you’re experiencing hair loss, and more importantly, your treatment options

 - Hormone imbalances, including thyroid disease

 - Certain hair grooming practices

 The most common types of hair loss

-Another form of hair loss we see frequently is telogen effluvium, which is triggered by physical stressors such as childbirth, major surgeries, or serious illnesses.
+Another form of loss we see frequently is telogen effluvium, which is triggered by physical stressors such as childbirth, major surgeries, or serious illnesses.